North Shore Monster

 Location of the Great Salt Lake in the state of Utah.

-The North Shore Monster, sometimes referred to as "Old Briney," purportedly inhabits the Great Salt Lake in Utah.
+The North Shore Monster, sometimes referred to as "Old Briney," reportedly inhabits the Great Salt Lake in Utah.
 Descriptions of the monster vary, but it is most commonly described as having a crocodile-like body and the head of a horse.

 Sightings

 The most well-known sighting occurred on July 8, 1877, when J.H.
 McNeil and other workers at the Barnes and Co. saltworks near Monument Point on the lake's northern shore claimed to have encountered a large creature with a crocodile-like body and the head of a horse.
 McNeil estimated the creature to be about 75 feet long.
 The creature reportedly let out a loud bellow as it approached the shore, prompting the men to flee into the nearby mountains, where they hid overnight.
 The next morning, they found large overturned boulders and disturbed ground along the shoreline.

 McNeil signed an affidavit attesting to the sighting, and the story was published in the Corinne Record and later in the Salt Lake Herald-Republican and the Deseret News.
 However, the Deseret News suggested that the report should be taken "with a few grains of salt."
 Some skeptics proposed that the "monster" may have been a buffalo in the lake, although the reported length of 75 feet does not align with this explanation.

-When the Utah Lake Monster (different from both the Bear Lake Monster and North Shore monster) was spotted shortly after the Monument Point account, the Corrinne Record claimed that is was likely the same monster as seen at monument point, but such connection is unlikely.
+When the Utah Lake Monster (different from both the Bear Lake Monster and North Shore monster) was spotted shortly after the Monument Point account, the Corrinne Record claimed that it was likely the same monster as seen at monument point, but such a connection is unlikely.